Dsolnik/sle-mentoring/systems-iteration4/it4.md

 ##Backups Expanded
+First check that your script works by downloading your text file.

 Last iteration we wrote a backup script.
 Though its possible that we can use this backup script whenever we need to backup our machines, its more likely that we'll have to back up on a routinely basis.

 Make your script run on a routinely basis i.e. every 5 seconds first.
 You should be using the `cron` software utility to do this: https://en.wikipedia.org/wiki/Cron